Code-Institute-Submissions/sraideanna/README.md

 **PyMongo** is used to connect the application's Python classes and methods to a **MongoDB** database.
 All data input is handled using **WTForms**.

-The site is styled using the **Bootstrap CSS** front-end framework with **JQuery** code for enhancing user-experience.
+The site is styled using the **Bootstrap CSS** front-end framework for responsiveness and enhanced user-experience. **JQuery** and **Popper** are dependencies of Bootstrap.

-The database and the application are hosted on the **Heroku** platform.
+The application is hosted on the **Heroku** platform, the database is hosted by **MongoDB Atlas**.

 The **MONGO_URI** and **SECRET_KEY** are hidden in environment variables locally during development and stored as environment variables using Heroku Config Vars in production.

 The site is designed using a **mobile-first** approach and a live demo can be viewed [HERE](https://sraideanna.herokuapp.com/).

 ## Features
-Find below the features provided in the Sráideanna! application.
+The following are the features provided in the Sráideanna! application.

 ### Existing Features